burlachenkok/exploring-python3/python_details.md

 ```

 ## Tuples

 A tuple is an (immutable) ordered list of values.
 A tuple is in many ways similar to a list.
 One of the most important differences is that tuples can be used as keys in dictionaries and as elements of sets, while lists cannot.
-Here is a trivial example:
+Tuples are created using parenthesis in the following form:
+`(elementA, elementA)`.
+Example:

 ```python
 d = {(x, x + 1): x for x in range(10)}  # Create a dictionary with tuple keys